ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/validation-workflow/validation_errors.md

 </table>

-CDATA is the content data between a start and end HTML tag and is currently evaluated with both whitelists and blacklists.
+CDATA is the content data between a start and end HTML tag and is currently evaluated with both allowlists and denylists.
 Tags with mandatory CDATA include:

 [sourcecode:html]